-> Most people receive this type of care for around 1 or 2 weeks, although it can be free for a maximum of 6 weeks.
+Most people who receive this type of care do so for around 1 or 2 weeks, although you get free, short-term care for a maximum of 6 weeks.
 It will depend on how soon you are able to cope at home.

-> If you need care for longer than 6 weeks, you'll have to pay for it.
+If you need care for longer than 6 weeks, you may have to pay for it.

-> When you can get free short-term care and how to get it
+When you can get free short-term care and how to get it

 Care can help you recover from an illness or an operation.

 Hospital staff will assess your health and help you to decide if you need further help to recover.
 If they think you do, they will arrange care before you leave hospital.

 Speak to the person in charge of you going home (discharge co-ordinator) to make sure this happens.

 Contact social services if you have been discharged and care hasn't been arranged.